-• The approach to claim notification has changed.
+The approach to notification of claims (including cessation of benefits on annuities) has changed.
 Previously offices were requested to delay submitting data until virtually all claims were expected to have been notified.
-Claims will now be included according to the date they are processed, with delayed claims reported in subsequent years.
+Claims will now be included according to the date they are processed (i.e. the date when the office's systems are updated), with delayed claims reported in subsequent years.
 This may mean that an adjustment is needed in respect of Incurred But Not Settled (IBNS) claims when compared with the previous approach.
 It also means that offices should be able to submit data earlier in the year, allowing the CMI to release results earlier.